Multiplicative properties of Quinn spectra: Introduction

-Next observe that for each simplex $f:\Delta^n\to T(\Top_k)$ in $S^{\mathord{\pitchfork}}_\bu T(\Top_k)$, the intersections of $f^{-1}(B(\Top_k))$ with the faces of $\Delta^n$ form a manifold $n$-ad; \footnote{In the literature these are often called $(n+2)$-ads.} that is, a collection of topological manifolds $X_\sigma$, indexed by the faces of $\Delta^n$, with monomorphisms $X_\tau\hookrightarrow \partial X_\sigma$ for $\tau\subsetneq \sigma$ such that
+Next observe that for each simplex $f:\Delta^n\to T(\Top_k)$ in $S^{\mathord{\pitchfork}}_\bu T(\Top_k)$, the intersections of $f^{-1}(B(\Top_k))$ with the faces of $\Delta^n$ form a manifold $\Delta^n$-ad; \footnote{In the literature these are often called $(n+2)$-ads.} that is, a collection of topological manifolds $X_\sigma$, indexed by the faces of $\Delta^n$, with monomorphisms $X_\tau\hookrightarrow \partial X_\sigma$ for $\tau\subsetneq \sigma$ such that

-where the colimit is taken in the category of topological spaces (the simplest example of a manifold $n$-ad is the collection of faces of $\Delta^n$ itself).
-The $n$-ads obtained in this way are of degree $k$ (that is, $\dim X_\sigma=\dim\sigma-k$).
+where the colimit is taken in the category of topological spaces (the simplest example of a manifold $\Delta^n$-ad is the collection of faces of $\Delta^n$ itself).
+The $\Delta^n$-ads obtained in this way are of degree $k$ (that is, $\dim X_\sigma=\dim\sigma-k$).

-Quinn observed that something interesting happens if one considers the semisimplicial set of {\it all} $n$-ads of degree $k$; we denote this semisimplicial set by $P_k$ and its realization by $Q_k$.
-Each $P_k$ is a Kan complex and its homotopy groups are the topological bordism groups (shifted in dimension by $k$).
-There are suspension maps $\Sigma Q_k\to Q_{k+1}$ which make the sequence $\bQ=\{Q_k\}$ an $\Omega$ spectrum.
-(See Section \ref{spectrum} below for proofs of all of these statements.)
-The natural map
+Quinn observed that something interesting happens if one considers the semisimplicial set of {\it all} manifold $\Delta^n$-ads of degree $k$; we denote this semisimplicial set by $P_k$ and its realization by $Q_k$.
+It turns out that each $P_k$ is a Kan complex whose homotopy groups are the topological bordism groups (shifted in dimension by $k$) and that there are suspension maps $\Sigma Q_k\to Q_{k+1}$ which make the sequence $\bQ=\{Q_k\}$ an $\Omega$ spectrum (we give proofs of these statements in Section \ref{spectrum}).
+In Appendix \ref{a1} we show that $\bQ$ is weakly equivalent to $M\Top$.